Kellieys/sqa_cw3/README.md

 <br/>

 ### Testing objectives
-#### Testing is an impotant quality control activity. this is to detect and fix defects.
-The main objectives are to identify and reveal errors or defects and ensure its correctness, completeness of the software and conforming to the requirements.
+<p> Testing is an impotant quality control activity. this is to detect and fix defects.
+The main objectives are to identify and reveal errors or defects and ensure its correctness, completeness of the software and conforming to the requirements. </p>

 <div align="center">
  <br />